Jeru2023/doc_toolkit/README.md

 These statistics can be used to automatically determine the appropriate segmentation method.

 ### Coreference Resolution
+Get "trained_coref_model" from Jeru and place it in "models" folder.

 <!-- GETTING STARTED -->
 ## Getting Started